 Unit members lived in two cottages, each with their own kitchen and dining room, a reading room and an enclosed porch.

-Assistant director Weldy led a music school at the unit, creating a well balanced chorus.
+Assistant Director Dwight Weldy led a music school at the unit, creating a well balanced chorus.
 In off duty hours, the men spent a good deal of time practicing, in voice training and music classes.
 On the first and third Sundays, the men presented programs in the area churches.

 For more information on Mennonite mental hospital and training school units, see Melvin Gingerich, Service for Peace: A History of Mennonite Civilian Public Service.
 Akron, PA: Mennonite Central Committee printed by Herald Press, Scottdale, PA 1949, Chapter XVI pp. 213-251.